pattex/octopod/README.md

 # Octopod - Jekyll based podcast delivery for geeks

-Octopod is a set of [Jekyll](http://jekyllrb.com/) templates and helpers to deliver your podcasts the cool, stable and PHP free way.
+Octopod is a set of [Jekyll](http://jekyllrb.com/) templates, helpers and extensions to deliver your podcasts the cool text file lover's way.

-If you are afraid of the command line of your computer or it's important for you to store data dynamically in a database or if you dislike the idea of convention over configuration, Octopod may be not the right choice for you.
-But if it's the case that you feel good while thinking about textfiles in a version control system and delivering static files, you should take a look at Octopod.
+If you are not afraid of the command line of your Computer and text files are the stuff to heat up your geeky little heart, Octopod may be worth a trial to publish your podcasts.

+The underlying assumptions of Octopod are that static content should be delivered statically and text files are the perfect way to handle podcast metadata.

 Octopod is simply a pre configured Jekyll website withe a few additions, optimised for Podcasting.
 Octopod brings from the start: